Anthrocon/www/content/refundpolicy/index.md

 Anthrocon has the following policies in place for Membership refunds, including when we *can* and *cannot* grant them:

 - There is a refund deadline every year for Memberships, the Friday before the close of Pre-registration.
 For Anthrocon 2024, that date is **June 14th, 2024 at 11:59 pm EDT**.
 Refund requests after this time will not be granted.
 Memberships cannot be transferred after the refund deadline.
-- A portion of all Sponsor, Supersponsor, or Ultrasponsor &nbsp;membership fees **include a non-refundable donation &nbsp;to Anthrocon** which will help us to provide the finest convention experience we can.
-As Anthrocon is a 501(c)7 registered nonprofit organization, the portion that is considered donation is not deductible from U.S.&nbsp;taxes.&nbsp;As a donation, **it is not refundable if a registration is canceled or downgraded**.&nbsp;The donation portion of each membership level as well as the total refundable amount for Anthrocon 2024 is as follows:
+- A portion of all Sponsor, Supersponsor, or Ultrasponsor  membership fees **include a non-refundable donation  to Anthrocon** which will help us to provide the finest convention experience we can.
+As Anthrocon is a 501(c)7 registered nonprofit organization, the portion that is considered donation is not deductible from U.S. taxes.
+As a donation, **it is not refundable if a registration is canceled or downgraded**.
+The donation portion of each membership level as well as the total refundable amount for Anthrocon 2024 is as follows:

 {{< center >}}
 | Membership Level |   | Amount Considered a Donation |